botworld-wiki/beatburger.github.io/_bots/longshot.md

 ### Tips
 Equip with Crit Boosters to maximize effect for it's AI "Critical strikes".

-### Suggested Ai Build
+### Full Damage Build by Hex
-Option 1: BAACB - Medium range sniper, can cause crits and have high damage.
+BAACB - Medium range sniper, can cause crits and have high damage.
 Full Damage Build.
 Recommended Build.

+### Sniper Build by Hex
-Option 2: AABCB - Long range Sniper with moderate damage.
+AABCB - Long range Sniper with moderate damage.
 If it finishes an enemy, it recharges railgun by 35%.

+### Close range Build by Hex
-Option 3: BBACA - Short range with high defense sniper.
+BBACA - Short range with high defense sniper.
 A mix of Options 1 and 2.